These Are the Top Sneakers You Should Invest in if You Have Knee Pain, According to Podiatrists

 Arch stability

-Sneakers for knee pain should have arch arch stability and strong structure to support the foot during impact.
-"The sneaker should not be able to bend in half or twist 180 degrees," says Dr. Lubin.
+Sneakers for knee pain should have arch stability and a strong structure to support the foot during impact.
+“The sneaker should not be able to bend in half or twist 180 degrees,” says Dr. Lubin.
+If you do think you’ll need a little more support, check out these sneakers with arch support.

-Supportive and lightweight, this pair of Brooks is a great option for everyday walks or runs or longer challenges.
-They have a GuideRails technology system, which involves bumpers within the midsole around the heel to create additional stability of the heel.
+Supportive and lightweight, this pair from Brooks is a great option for everyday walks, runs, or longer challenges.
+They feature Brooks’ GuideRails technology system, which involves bumpers within the midsole around the heel to create additional stability.
 “The bumpers extend further on the medial side (inside of the foot) for optimal biomechanical alignment,” says Dr. Lobkova.
-The sole has air-injected rubber, which is more flexible and lighter than regular rubber, and it’s also made with silica instead of petroleum, which brights a sustainable touch to your feet.
+The sole has air-injected rubber, which is flexible and light, and the upper is made with recycled materials, which brings a sustainable touch to your feet.

 - Lightweight cushion